hlandau/openssl/test/radix/README.md

 - multi-process (in future)
 - multi-node (in future)

+test vignettes for network protocol testing applications.
+While it is currently used for QUIC, it has been designed to be agnostic so that it can be adapted to other protocols in future if desired.

-test vignettes for QUIC or other protocols.
-Unlike the older [multistream test framework](../quic_multistream_test.c), it does not assume a single client and a single server.
+In particular, unilke the older multistream test framework, it does not assume a single client and a single server.
 Examples of vignettes designed to be supported by the RADIX test framework in future include:

 - single client ↔ single server
 - multiple clients ↔ single server
 - single client ↔ multiple servers
 - multiple clients ↔ multiple servers

 “Multi-process” and “multi-node” means there has been some consideration given to support of multi-process and multi-node testing in the future, though this is not currently supported.

 Architecture
 ------------